EVORA-project/evora-ontology/models/docs/DataProvider.md

     title: content type
     comments:
     - This property characterizes how the content is structured or encoded, independent of the entity type it represents.
-Examples include "JSON","CSV", "TSV", "FASTA", "GenBank",
+Values should use MIME types (e.g. application/json, text/csv, text/tab-separated-values, text/x-fasta, application/vnd.genbank)
     exact_mappings:
     - schema:contentType
     - dct:format